-The perennial of the year is Firewitch Dianthus.
-This is a plant that certainly can have more than one season emphasis.
+The 2015 perennial of the year is Firewitch Dianthus.
+This is a plant that can have more than one seasonal emphasis.

 This plant is perfect for edging since it doesn’t get taller then 6 inches.
 It increases in size horizontally each year, and can be used as ground cover in hot and dry areas.
 Firewitch has a deep fuchsia bloom that does not fade.

-Irish Molly, a unique blend sure to catch your eye.
-Molly’s upper petals are maroon-brown with a hint of violet, middle petals are olive green, and the lower petal is brownish-yellow.
-She has chocolate brown-rayed center.
+Irish Molly is a unique blend sure to catch your eye with its upper petals of maroon-brown with a hint of violet, middle petals of olive green, and lower petal of brownish-yellow.
+She has a chocolate, brown-eyed center.

 The echinacea craze is still exploding.
 A lot of the new varieties will be even better the second year.
 One of our favorites is Kim’s Knee High.
-This 12-15 inch beauty has the same purple blooms as its taller bothers, but it blooms in bouquets, kicking it up till frost.
+This 12- to 15-inch beauty has the same purple blooms as its taller brothers, but it blooms in bouquets, kicking it up till frost.

-Fragrant Angel, a new white coneflower with its 30 inch, large fragrant blossoms horizontally held, overlapping petals, and huge yellow cone.
-As experienced gardeners know, a touch of white in the garden is needed.
+Fragrant Angel, a new white coneflower with its 30-inch, large fragrant blossoms horizontally held, overlapping petals, and a huge yellow cone.
+As experienced gardeners know, a touch of white in the garden is particularly eye-catching.
 This dependable bloomer works for you summer and fall.